Long-Step Path-Following Algorithm for Quantum Information Theory: Some Numerical Aspects and Applications: Concluding Remarks

 \section{Concluding Remarks}

-The difficulty of optimization problems arising in quantum information theory stems from the fact that their objective functions are rather complicated functions of several matrix arguments.
-In \cite{fayzhou19entanglement,fayzhou19longstep} and this paper we noticed that many of these functions are compatible in the sense of Nesterov and Nemirovskii with standard self-concordant barriers associated with symmetric cones.
+The difficulty of many optimization problems arising in quantum information theory stems from the fact that their objective functions are rather complicated nonlinear functions of several matrix arguments.
+In \cite{fayzhou19longstep, fayzhou19entanglement} and this paper we notice that many of these functions are compatible (in the sense of Nesterov and Nemirovskii) with the standard self-concordant barriers associated with symmetric cones.
 This observation, in principle, allows one to use structured interior-point algorithms for solving such optimization problems.
 To implement such algorithms one needs to be able to deal with very complicated Hessians.
-Our extensive numerical experiments confirm that this is doable but certain limitations on the size of the problem definitely exist.
-To the best of our knowledge our work is the first systematic attempt to use second-order methods for problems arising in quantum information theory.
-In comparison with first-order methods, our approach solves comparable problems faster and with higher accuracy (asymptotic quadratic convergence!).
+We show in detail how the analytic expressions of such Hessians can be derived along with their vectorized forms which are important for practical implementation.
+Although certain limitations on the size of the problem definitely exist, our extensive numerical experiments confirm that our long-step path-following algorithm is indeed robust and competitive.
+To the best of our knowledge our work is the first systematic attempt to use structured second-order methods for problems arising in quantum information theory.
+In comparison with first-order methods, our approach can solve comparable problems faster (asymptotic quadratic convergence) and with higher accuracy.

-We formulated our algorithm in a very general setting (see \cref{thm:1,thm:2,thm:3}) but complexity estimates are available only for problems involving symmetric cones with standard self-concordant barrier functions.
-A natural question is whether it is possible to generalize complexity estimates for the setting involving arbitrary self-concordant barriers.
-Another interesting question is whether quasi-Newton versions of interior-point algorithms would allow to increase the size of the problems which can be realistically solved.
+As for future work, first we would like to prove \cref{conj:qkdselfcor}, which we strongly believe is true.
+Second, we formulate our algorithm in a very general setting (see \cref{thm:1,thm:2,thm:3}), but complexity estimates are available only for problems involving symmetric cones with standard self-concordant barrier functions.
+A natural question is whether it is possible to generalize the complexity estimates for the setting involving arbitrary self-concordant barriers.
+Last, it is of practical importance to explore size-reduction techniques, e.g., sparsity exploitation \cite{fujisawasparsity,vandenberghe2015chordal}, facial and symmetry reduction \cite{wolkowicz2017many,Bachoc2012}, to increase the problem size that can be realistically solved.
+For self-concordant functions like what we have, it would be particularly interesting to investigate the so-called \emph{Newton Sketch} \cite{pilanci2015newton}, which can substantially reduce the computational cost by performing approximate Newton steps.